The Scapegoat and the Devouring Mother: Jungian Shadow Work for Healing

 The Devouring Mother Archetype

-In psychology, we often speak of the "good enough mother" (a concept rooted in Donald Winnicott’s work).
+In psychology, we speak of the "good enough mother" — a concept rooted in Donald Winnicott's work.
 The narcissistic mother, however, is often a mix of neglectful and overly consuming.
 She may view the child as an extension of herself, using the child as a "psychological septic tank."

-Through a process known as Projective Identification, the mother exports her unbearable shame, aggression, and disowned parts onto the child.
+Through Projective Identification, the mother exports her unbearable shame, aggression, and disowned parts onto the child.
 She forces the child to identify with these toxins.
 As a result, the scapegoat grows up believing this shadow belongs to them, carrying the weight of a single transgenerational emotional unit.

 The Body Keeps the Score

 This projection is not just psychological; it is physiological.
-As noted in the seminal book The Body Keeps the Score by Bessel van der Kolk, the nervous system rewires for constant threat.
+As Bessel van der Kolk documents, the nervous system rewires for constant threat.

 The scapegoat becomes a "living library of transgression" for the family.
 The trauma is stored in the very cells, manifesting as chronic anxiety, somatic illness, and profound existential loneliness.

-This often leads to Repetition Compulsion.
-As Freud noted, we tend to repeat the trauma seeking a different outcome.
-Because you learned from a young age to confuse love with control, you may find yourself in a "betrayal bond" (a concept from Patrick Carnes’ book The Betrayal Bond).
-You unconsciously seek out dynamics that "feel like home," repeating the cycle until the shadow is finally integrated.
+This often leads to Repetition Compulsion — we tend to repeat the trauma seeking a different outcome.
+Because you learned to confuse love with control, you may find yourself in a "betrayal bond" (Patrick Carnes), unconsciously seeking dynamics that "feel like home" and repeating the cycle until the shadow is finally integrated.

 Carl Jung's Alchemical Process of Healing

-Jung believed that the goal of life is individuation—the integration of the self.
-He used the metaphor of Alchemy to describe the three stages of psychological growth.
+Jung believed the goal of life is individuation — the integration of the self.
+He used the metaphor of Alchemy to describe three stages of psychological growth.
 If you are recovering from family scapegoating, you are likely moving through these phases:

 Practical Application: The 3-2-1 Shadow Process